SEND Information Report

 *Outside agencies or the Educational Psychologist may suggest advice or programmes of study that can/should be deployed at home.

 Termly Co-ordinated review meetings are held including all the adults involved with the individual and parents/carers.
-Typically, these consist of: the class teacher, teaching assistants, Mrs Hussey and any outside agencies involved e.g. occupational therapy.
+Typically, these consist of: the class teacher, teaching assistants, Mrs Jackson and any outside agencies involved e.g. occupational therapy.
 In this meeting targets will be reviewed and new ones set.
 Specific programmes will be discussed that are being proposed and examples shared/demonstrated where appropriate.

 How will the curriculum be matched to my child’s needs?